Alaska Airlines Visa® Business Credit Card

 How we calculate CPM:

-The Best Ways to Redeem Mileage Plan Miles
+The Best Ways to Redeem Alaska Airlines Miles

 Mileage Plan is a unique program in that it allows one free stopover on one-way awards or two stopovers on round-trip awards.
 There’s an opportunity to maximize your miles by booking a stopover, which is a stay longer than 24 hours, and visiting two cities for the price of one.
 The only catch is that you cannot mix more than one partner airline in addition to an Alaska flight.